 It is expected to be a very challenging time for PV in the EU between now and 2019 and while some of the changes, such as E2B(R3), are clearly defined and can be addressed immediately, others still remain unclear.
 That being said, by 2019 it is likely the pharmacovigilance system within the EU will be much stronger and more robust.

-Quanticate offers fully complaint E2B(R3) safety database hosting and consultation services in response to the recent regulatory updates.
-Speak with a member of our team to find out how we can support your trial.
+Quanticate offers fully complaint E2B(R3) safety database hosting and consultation services in response to the recent regulatory updates as well a full suite of pharmacovigilance services.
+If you have a need for these types of services please Submit a RFI and member of our Business Development team will be in touch with you shortly.

 - http://www.ema.europa.eu/docs/en_GB/document_library/Other/2017/05/WC500227997.pdf [accessed on 15/02/2018]

 - https://www.epmmagazine.com/opinion/the-regulatory-outlook-detailing-some-of-the-challenges-the-/ [accessed on 15/02/2018]